p2/OAuth2/README.md

 This framework can transparently use the iOS and OS X keychain.
 It is controlled by the `useKeychain` property, which can be disabled during initialization with the "keychain" setting.
-Since this is **enabled by default**, if you do _not_ turn it off during initialization, the keychain will be queried for tokens related to the authorization URL.
+Since this is **enabled by default**, if you do _not_ turn it off during initialization, the keychain will be queried for tokens and client credentials related to the authorization URL.
 If you turn it off _after_ initialization, the keychain will be queried for existing tokens, but new tokens will not be written to the keychain.

 If you want to delete the tokens from keychain, i.e. **log the user out** completely, call `forgetTokens()`.
+If you have dynamically registered your client and want to start anew, you can call `forgetClient()`.

 Ideally, access tokens get delivered with an "expires_in" parameter that tells you how long the token is valid.
 If it is missing the framework will still use those tokens if one is found in the keychain and not re-perform the OAuth dance.